datarobot-oss/helm-datarobot-plugin/docs/helm-datarobot_sync.md

   -r, --registry string          registry to auth
-      --repo string              rewrite the target repository name --skip-group stringArray   Specify which image group should be skipped (can be used multiple times) --suffix string            append suffix on repo name -t, --token string             pass to auth
+      --repo string              rewrite the target repository name --skip-group stringArray   Specify which image group should be skipped (can be used multiple times) --skip-image stringArray   Specify which image should be skipped (can be used multiple times) --suffix string            append suffix on repo name -t, --token string             pass to auth
   -u, --username string          username to auth